asmikumar/asmikumar.github.io/README.md

 # Welcome to my website!

+## Achievements and Awards
+I have been invovled in the STEM (particularly mathematics) areas ever since I can remember.

 ## Music
 Click [here](https://www.youtube.com/user/AgniAsmi) to go to my YouTube channel.
-  - I have been playing the piano for over eight years and I love it!
+I have been playing the piano for over eight years and I love it!
+Some of the pieces you will find are Italian Concerto BWV 971, Mozart's Sonata No. 11 in A Major, Haydn's Sonata No. 48.

 ### Markdown